darktasevski/.dotfiles_new/README.md

 ## Installation

-Just run `install.sh` and follow the installation process, you'll need to enter your sudo password in order to install some packages .
+Just run `install.sh` and follow the installation process, you'll need to enter your sudo password in order to install some packages.

-> Note: Installation is a pretty verbose, as I've wanted everything logged toterminal.
+> Note: Installation is a pretty verbose, as I've wanted each step logged to terminal.
 You can clean output a bit bu removing verbose flag from creating symlinks if you wish.